vipulnaik/diet-exercise-health/profile-information/health-profile.md

 The reference range is between 3.8 and 8.4 mg/dL.

-I've had one uric acid reading so far, and it has coem out normal.
+I've had one uric acid reading so far, and it has come out normal.

 Reading date | Uric acid (mg/dL)
 -- | --